marcellonovak/marcellonovak/README.md

 Hi, I'm Marcello Novak.

-I'm currently a college freshman at ERAU prescott, majoring in Computer Engineering Robotics.
+I'm currently a college freshman at ERAU prescott, majoring in Computer Engineering with a minor in Mathematics.

-Currently I'm working to predict thunderstorms with a school research team under a grant, [Read More Here](https://news.erau.edu/headlines/embry-riddle-researchers-use-machine-learning-to-tackle-monsoon-season)
+Recently, my last major project was assisting in weather research with my college.
+[Read More Here](https://news.erau.edu/headlines/embry-riddle-researchers-use-machine-learning-to-tackle-monsoon-season)

 Some of the things I'm currently interested in: \
 &emsp; - Advanced data structures and optimization in Python \